ennui2342/qswarm/README.md

   end
 ```

 The above will listen to messages from the `:tweetstream` connection.
-The [guards][Filters and Guards] will eliminate any tweet which doesn't come from a `:follow` (rather than `:track` or `:list`) and where the user doesn't match the provided ID which happens to be the Highways Agency twitter account for East of England travel news.
+The [guards](#filters-and-guards) will eliminate any tweet which doesn't come from a `:follow` (rather than `:track` or `:list`) and where the user doesn't match the provided ID which happens to be the Highways Agency twitter account for East of England travel news.
 The pattern match for A14 news is done in the block because the tweet text isn't available in the headers.

 ## Sinks ##